saghul/pyuv/docs/fs.rst

     Same as :py:func:`pyuv.fs.utime` but using a file-descriptor instead of the path.

-.. py:class:: pyuv.fs.FSEvent(loop)
+.. py:class:: pyuv.fs.FSEvent(loop, path, callback, flags)

     :type loop: :py:class:`Loop`
     :param loop: loop object where this handle runs (accessible through :py:attr:`FSEvent.loop`).

-    ``FSEvent`` handles monitor a given path for changes.

-    .. py:method:: start(path, callback, flags)

     :param string path: Path to monitor for events.

     :param callable callback: Function that will be called when an event occurs in the given path.

     :param int flags: Flags which control what events are watched for.
 Not used at the moment.

-        Start the ``FSEvent`` handle.
+    `FSEvent` handles monitor a given path for changes.

         Callback signature: ``callback(fsevent_handle, filename, events, error)``.